Amniotic fluid is the fluid that surrounds your baby during pregnancy. It’s very important for your baby’s development.

 - Keeps the umbilical cord (the cord that carries food and oxygen from the placenta to your baby) from being squeezed

 In the early weeks of pregnancy, the amniotic fluid is mostly water that comes from your body.
 After about 20 weeks of pregnancy, your baby’s urine makes up most of the fluid.
-Amniotic fluid also contains nutrients, hormones (chemicals made by the body) and antibodies (cells in the body that fight off infection).
+Amniotic fluid also contains nutrients, hormones (chemicals made by the body) and antibodies (cells in the body that fight infection).

 The amount of amniotic fluid increases until about 36 weeks of pregnancy.
 At that time, it makes up about 1 quart.
 After that, the amount of amniotic fluid usually begins to decrease.

-If the baby passes meconium in the womb, it can get into his lungs through the amniotic fluid.
+If the baby passes meconium in the womb, it can get into the lungs through the amniotic fluid.
 This can cause serious breathing problems, called meconium aspiration syndrome, especially if the fluid is thick.